semaphoreci/book-monorepo-cicd/chapters/03-continuous-integration.md

 \newpage

-# 2 Continuous integration for monorepos
+# 2 Continuous Integration for Monorepos

 Monorepos are highly-active code repositories.
 The default behavior of continuous integration systems, which is to build, test, and deploy everything all the time, is suboptimal in the context of a monorepo.
 In this chapter you will learn how to use Semaphore's out-of-the-box support for monorepo CI/CD workflows.

-## 2.1 The challenge in CI/CD with monorepos
+## 2.1 The Challenge in CI/CD With Monorepos

 Monorepos  CI/CD workflow present their own set of challenges.
 By default, a CI/CD pipeline will run from beginning to end on every commit.
 This is expected.
 After all, that’s the *continuous* in continuous integration.